codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_generators.rst

 	defined in your ``$psr4`` array in ``Config\Autoload`` or defined in your composer autoload file.
 	Otherwise, a ``RuntimeException`` will be thrown.

+.. warning:: Use of ``migrate:create`` to create migration files is now deprecated.
+It will be removed in
+	future releases.
+Please use ``make:migration`` as replacement.

 ****************************************
 Scaffolding a Complete Set of Stock Code
 ****************************************